milescaprio/NumberImageProcessing/README.md

 # NumberImageProcessing

-Second large project in Python!
+Second large project in Python, October 2020!

 An attempt to read handwriting images through an algorithm I created myself (which was a brute-force min pixel distance mean), which also included functions to auto scale and shift to try to improve the reading.